AedenThomas/ScuderiaEstate/README.md

 ### Future Vision
-In addition to these next steps, we are preparing for long-term scalability.
-Our intellectual property is being secured through trademark registration in both the UK and the US to support brand protection and cross-border expansion.
-Once ScuderiaEstate reaches a valuation of £50 million, we aim to transition to a Public Limited Company (PLC) and pursue an IPO on the London Stock Exchange.
-Following this milestone, we plan to expand globally by establishing regional subsidiaries in Europe, the Middle East, and Asia to adapt to local markets while maintaining a unified global brand.
+In addition to these next steps, we are also preparing for long-term scalability.
+We have also secured our intellectual property by registering trademarks in both the UK and the US, supporting our brand protection and cross-border operations.
+We aim to transition to a limited company (PLC) and IPO on the London Stock Exchange when ScuderiaEstate is valued at £50 million.
+After this milestone is achieved, we will set up regional subsidiaries in Europe, the Middle East, and Asia to expand globally.
+We plan to maintain a unified global brand while adapting to local markets.

 ## Risks and Challenges
-The three most critical risks we have identified are labour shortages, regulatory changes, and cybersecurity threats.
-Each of these risks could have a serious impact on the continuity of our business if left unaddressed.
-As shown in Table 3, we have developed both mitigation and contingency plans to reduce potential damage and ensure service stability.
+The three most significant risks we have identified are labour shortages, cybersecurity risks, and regulatory changes.
+Any of these risks could have a serious impact on business continuity if not addressed.
+We have developed mitigation and contingency plans to mitigate potential damage and ensure the stability of our services, as shown in Table 3.

 Table 3.
 Key Risks and Mitigation Strategies